d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 For instance, there are 12 elements in the tensor `x`.
 Unless otherwise specified, a new tensor will be stored in main memory and designated for CPU-based computation.

+:begin_slide:
+A tensor represents a (possibly multi-dimensional) array of numerical values.
+We can access a tensor's *shape*.
+:end_slide:

 ```{.python .input}
 x = np.arange(12)